 This list is by no means exhaustive, whereby much may depend on your individual circumstances, as well as those of your employer.

-Can I change status to a different visa category?
+Can you transfer from an L1 visa to a different visa category?

 For L-1B visa-holders whose maximum permissible stay is limited to five years, it may be possible to transfer from an L-1B to an L-1A visa.
 However, you would also need to satisfy the eligibility criteria for an L-1A visa by working in an executive or managerial capacity.